-We investigated the performance of the Diethylene Glycol (DEG) based CPC under temperatures typical for the upper troposphere, by performing a set of calibration measurements at temperatures between 248.15 K and 208.15 K. Here the CLOUD chamber was used as aerosol particle source and a nano-DMA to size select the particles.
-As the total particle concentration was low, a single particle counter (Particle Size Magnifier; PSM) was used as reference instrument for the calibration measurements.
+We investigated the performance of the DEG-based CPC under temperatures typical for the upper troposphere by performing a set of calibration measurements at temperatures between 248.15 and 208.15 K. Here the CLOUD chamber was used as an aerosol particle source and a nano-DMA to size select the particles.
+As the total particle concentration was low, a single particle counter (PSM) was used as the reference instrument for the calibration measurements.
 The results show that there is a shift in the cut-off diameter of the CPC towards bigger sizes compared to the laboratory calibrations at room temperature.
-The cut-off sizes, relative to a PSM, were 2.5 nm for 207.25 K, 2.8 nm for 222.65 K,

-- 5 2.6 nm for 246.25 K and 1.4 nm relative to an electrometer, for 298.15 K (room temperature) for the DEG CPC1.
-As the maximum concentration of particles after the DMA was about 10 cm^{-3} , the uncertainty in the cut-off diameters retrieved from those measurements are large.
+The cut-off sizes, relative to a PSM, were 2.5 nm for 207.25 K, 2.8 nm for 222.65 K. 2.6 nm for 246.25 K and 1.4 nm relative to an electrometer for 298.15 K (room temperature) for the DEG-CPC 1.
+As the maximum concentration of particles after the DMA was about $10\,\mathrm{cm}^{-3}$, the uncertainty in the cut-off diameters retrieved from those measurements is large.
 This means that the results show a clear shift in the cut-off diameters towards the bigger sizes, but the exact numbers for the cut-off diameters need to be treated carefully.
-Despite the big uncertainties in the measurement results, for the first time, a sub-3 nm CPC has been calibrated - 10 uncertainties in the measurement results, for the first time, a sub-3 nm CPC has been calibrated under upper tropospheric relevant temperatures.
-In addition the calibration measurements were done using the same particle composition as for the nucleation measurements.
+Despite the big uncertainties in the measurement results, for the first time, a sub-3 nm CPC has been calibrated under temperatures relevant to upper tropospheric.
+In addition, the calibration measurements were done using the same particle composition as for the nucleation measurements.

-We used a method to analyze growth rates based on the difference in the cut-off sizes between two DEG CPCs, using the results from the calibration measurements and compared the 15 calculated growth rates with those derived from other instruments.
-To evaluate the validity of the results, the GR have been compared to the growth rates determined from mixing type CPCs (PSMs) and an ion spectrometer (NAIS) at different temperatures.
+We used a method to analyze growth rates based on the difference in the cut-off sizes between two DEG-CPCs, using the results from the calibration measurements and compared the calculated growth rates with those derived from other instruments.
+To evaluate the validity of the results, the GRs have been compared to the growth rates determined from mixing type CPCs (PSMs) and an ion spectrometer (NAIS) at different temperatures.
 All the instruments show higher GRs for lower temperatures.
-The average value of the growth rates from the NAIS show somewhat higher values (factor of 2.2) compared to the GRs determined from the DEG CPCs.
-20 The growth rates derived from the PSM and DEG CPCs agree within a factor of 1.2.
+The average values of the growth rates from the NAIS show somewhat higher values (factor of 2.2) compared to the GRs determined from the DEG-CPCs.
+The growth rates derived from the PSM and DEG-CPCs agree within a factor of 1.2.
 The growth rates show a similar temperature trend for all instruments and theoretical calculations.
-This indicates that growth rates at low temperatures might be under-estimated.
-However the CPCs detect both charged and neutral particles, whereas the NAIS measured charged particles.
-The GRs calculated from kinetically limited collision rates of sulfuric acid and water show the oppo-25 site temperature trend, but here evaporation is not taken into account.
-The SAWNUC (Lovejoy et al., 2004) model where evaporation is taken into account, shows a similar temperature trend as the experimental data.
+This indicates that growth rates at low temperatures might be underestimated.
+However, the CPCs detect both charged and neutral particles, whereas the NAIS measured charged particles.
+The GRs calculated from kinetically limited collision rates of sulfuric acid and water show the opposite temperature trend, but here evaporation is not taken into account.
+The SAWNUC (Lovejoy et al., 2004) model where evaporation is taken into account shows a similar temperature trend as the experimental data.

-We have shown that when using CPCs at upper tropospheric temperatures, it has to be taken into account that cut-off diameters might be shifted towards bigger sizes.
+We have shown that when using CPCs at upper tropospheric temperatures, it must be taken into account that cutoff diameters might be shifted towards bigger sizes.
 This effect might be due to evaporation of the smallest particles.
-We ruled out the possibility of a change of the CPC performance by modelling the temperature profiles if the CPC inlet for 208.15 K and 295.15 K. The modelling results show the exact same resulting temperature at the beginning of the aerosol
+We ruled out the possibility of a change of the CPC performance by modelling the temperature profiles of the CPC inlet for 208.15 and 295.15 K. The modelling results show the exact same resulting temperature at the beginning of the aerosol capillary.

-5 capillary.
 That suggests that the effect leading to the shift in the cut-off diameter is due to particle evaporation in the transition from the cold chamber into the warm CPC.
 Taking the cut-off shift (due to evaporation) into account, CPCs can still be reliably used as total particle counters, depending on the size distribution.